- BDAA National Design Awards 2022 Finalist

-Our environmentally friendly designs engage the outdoors and embrace the natural surroundings, creating light-filled homes which are spacious, comfortable and inspiring.
+Our environmentally friendly designs engage the outdoors and embrace the natural surroundings, creating light-filled homes which are spacious, comfortable, and inspiring.

-Our designs may also consider the collection of rainwater, management of grey water systems incorporating swales and reed bed systems, composting toilets, solar hot water, photo voltaic power generation and battery storage.
+Our designs may also consider the collection of rainwater, management of greywater systems incorporating swales and reed bed systems, composting toilets, solar hot water, photovoltaic power generation and battery storage.

-Passive Solar Design – An inherent part of the design process is to incorporate passive systems into the planning and detailing of the building.
+– An inherent part of the design process is to incorporate passive systems into the planning and detailing of the building.
 These help to minimise energy usage, and reduce the need for active heating and cooling, often adding no additional cost to the building.

 The essential components of Passive Solar Design are Orientation, Insulation, Building Envelope, Ventilation, Zoning and Thermal Mass.
 These components are adjusted according to the particular requirements of each climatic region.

-|The correct levels of insulation are important to ensure that the building does not leak heat, and retains comfortable temperatures year round.
-This includes walls, floors, roofs, ceilings as well as high-performance glazing throughout.
+|The correct levels of continuous insulation (avoiding thermal bridging) are important to ensure that the building does not leak heat, and retains comfortable temperatures year-round.

-Ventilation and Zoning – Window and door openings are carefully placed to capture cooling summer breezes, and allowing for cross ventilation to ensure a healthy building environment.
+|High-performance window and door openings are carefully selected, and placed to capture cooling summer breezes, allowing for cross ventilation to ensure a healthy building environment.